What is the statue on the Temple?

 by Donovan Marshall

 A notable feature of the Rome Temple is the large statue of an angel that stands on a spire of the building.
-The character depicted is named Moroni, who is known for his many visits to the young prophet Joseph Smith, such as when he revealed the location of the ancient documents that are now known as “The Book of Mormon: Another Testament of Jesus Christ” to the young Joseph.
-This statue symbolizes the restoration of the Gospel of Jesus Christ.
-Moroni was a prophet from the ancient Americas, mentioned in the Book of Mormon.
-He sealed the historical and genealogical records of his ancestors and gave them to the young Joseph Smith to be known to all nations, races, languages, and peoples.
-Today, the statue of the angel Moroni has been significantly added to many temples.
+The character depicted is named Moroni, who is known for his many visits to the young prophet Joseph Smith, such as when he revealed the location of the ancient record known as The Book of Mormon to the young Joseph.
+Moroni was a prophet from the ancient Americas whose words are recorded in part of the Book of Mormon.
+Moroni buried the historical and genealogical records of his ancestors and the words of the prophets and gave them to the young Joseph Smith to be known to all nations, races, languages, and peoples.
+Today, the statue of the angel Moroni has been added to many temples because it symbolizes the Restoration of the Gospel of Jesus Christ.
 This classic “tradition” began when Wilford Woodruff, then the prophet of The Church of Jesus Christ of Latter-day Saints, commissioned Cyrus E. Dallin, an accomplished local artist from Springville, Utah, to design and sculpt something to serve as a banner for the Salt Lake Temple, which was dedicated in 1893.
 Since angels were common decorations for places of worship, Dallin thought the Moroni angel would be perfect.
-Since then, the Moroni angel has been considered a customary part of the Temple’s design.
-As of the end of October 2021, there are 265 Temples between announced, under construction, or in operation.
-Of those 265, 62 Temples do not include the statue as part of the design.
-And while the Moroni Angel statue occupies a prominent place in many temples around the world, it is not an essential requirement of the temple design.
-Some temples may include the statue, but others may not.
+Since then, the angel Moroni has been considered a customary part of the temple’s design.
+As of the end of October 2021, 265 temples have been announced, are under construction, or are in operation.
+Of those 265, 62 temples do not include the statue in the design.
+And while the Moroni Angel statue is featured on top of many temples globally, it is not an essential requirement of the temple design.
+Many temples include the figure, but others may not.

-The angel Moroni characterizes the Rome Temple, which is the first in Italy and was meticulously constructed.
-The Rome Temple stands out among other temples, synagogues, and mosques, making a distinct difference between these sacred buildings.
-Church members around the world are extremely grateful for the privilege they have to freely worship their God and receive the blessings that come with it.
-We encourage you and your families to visit the temple site closest to your home and ask any questions you may have to the missionaries in your area.
-Knowledge is power, and understanding the temple’s role in helping us to feel the peace that comes from following the Savior is life-changing.
+From us here at the Rome Italy Temple Visitors’ Center, we encourage you and your families to visit the temple site closest to your home and ask any questions you may have to the missionaries in your area.
+Knowledge is power, and understanding the temple’s role in helping to feel the peace that comes from following the Savior is life-changing.